wyd520520/MobileNet-SSD-windows/README.md

 > build solutions
 > build install
 ```
-Now you can see ssd_detect.ext at install/bin
+Now you can see ssd_detect.exe at $caffe_root/script/install/bin

 ### For Visual 2013
 Edit build_win.cmd and set varible MSVC_VERSION=12